sfinnie/helloLSP/readme.md

 ```typescript
         outputChannelName: "[pygls] GreetLanguageServer",
 ```
 I've left `[pygls]` in there.
 It's completely optional, but it might be useful to know that's what the server is based on.
-If nothing else, it's a nice little acknowledgement for the nice folks who put it together and shared it with the world.
+If nothing else, it's a nice little acknowledgement for the good folks who put `pygls` together and shared it with the world.

 That's it for the client - onto the server.